itemir/apache_2fa/README.md

     $ sudo apachectl configtest
     $ sudo service apache2 reload

 If all went well, you can now test the application.
 Go to a protected web page.
 You should be prompted to enter a username and password.
 Use **test_user** / **test_password**.
 You should now be prompted for an Authentication Token.
+If **test_user** authentication fails, change the password with the following command:

+    $ htdigest apache_credentials yourdomain.com test_user

 In order to obtain Authentication Token, download Google Authenticator for [iOS](https://itunes.apple.com/us/app/google-authenticator/id388497605?mt=8) or [Android](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&hl=en) and create a profile by using **ND4LKCSFMUQISO6CBZQATLDP** secret key.
 Once you define a profile, Google Authenticator will create a token that you can use in this form.

 If the test is successful, edit *apache_credentials* and *tokens.json* files and remove **test_user**.

 You can create new users by using *htdigest* tool and for creating secret keys for Google Authenticator, refer to [this article](https://nerdyness2012.wordpress.com/tag/oathtool/).
+You need to save generated secret keys in *tokens.json* file.